Photo Credit: The Rooms VA 15A -28.2; Fogo, 1946

 - And we make these collections accessible to the public and our staff offer assistance to anyone looking to find answers to their questions.
 Many of these records are also available online by searching our digital database.

-Since it opened in 2005, The Rooms has presented hundreds of exhibitions and more than 1,000 education and public programs, capturing the imagination of almost 1 million visitors—and the numbers grow every season.
+Since it opened in 2005, The Rooms has presented hundreds of exhibitions and more than 1,000 education and public programs, capturing the imagination of over 1 million visitors—and the numbers grow every season.

 ABOUT THE ROOMS BUILDING AND SITE

 Soaring into the skyline of downtown St. John’s, The Rooms combines modern technology with a striking visual reference to our past.
 Its design mirrors the fishing rooms where families came together to process their catch.
 Designed by Philip Pratt, Charles Henley and Paul Blackwood of the architectural firm PHB Group and finished in local granite, local wood, brushed aluminum and acres of glass, our building is as distinctive as Newfoundland and Labrador.
 And offers an unparalleled view of our harbor city.